AI Integration

 Once the front office and back office are producing cleaner data, the next step is turning that information into better decisions.
 Many businesses already collect enough data to improve planning, but not in a form leaders can act on quickly.

-The biggest gains come when AI helps surface what's changing across scheduling, reporting, compliance, unusual activity, and customer health — early enough to do something about it.
+The biggest gains come when AI helps surface what's changing across inventory, scheduling, compliance, data quality, unusual activity, and supply chain health — early enough to do something about it.
+Operational intelligence doesn't replace leadership judgment — it gives leaders better information faster.

 What this program covers